Code-Institute-Submissions/MABSWE-PP2/README.md

   - [Acknowledgements](#acknowledgements)

 ## Project Goals
 The goal of "Movie Quiz Time!" is to create an engaging and educational experience for movie enthusiasts.
 It aims to blend fun with learning, offering a platform for users to test their knowledge of Hollywood cinema.
-The project also focuses on showcasing technical skills in web development, ensuring a seamless and user-friendly interface.
+The project also focuses on showcasing technical skills in web development, ensuring a seamless and user-friendly interface
 ### User Goals
-Users dive into "Movie Quiz Time!" seeking a thrilling blend of entertainment and movie trivia.
-It's the perfect digital arena for cinema buffs to challenge their film knowledge and indulge their passion for Hollywood in an exhilarating quiz format.
+- Dive into enjoyable and thrilling game that's simple to comprehend
+- Assess the players' depth of knowledge when it comes to movies, putting their expertise and familiarity with cinematic trivia to the test
 ### Site Owner Goals
-The goal is to make "Movie Quiz Time!" a favorite spot for movie fans.
-We want to offer fun quizzes that are easy to play and bring movie lovers together, all through a website that's enjoyable and simple to use.
+- Create an enjoyable, educational movie quiz experience
+- Showcase web development skills in responsive design
+- Establish an uncomplicated website navigation system
+- Ensure the website is completely responsive and accessible to all users
+## User Experience
+### Target Audience
+- For individuals who have an affinity for quizzes
+- For those who prefer the simplicity and ease of playing a game
+### User Requirements and Expectations